nabilsafwat/Sentiment-Inference-App/README.md

 # Sentiment-Inference-App

 This repository contains code for an app using Docker containers, fine-tuned Distillbert model, Nginx and a simple User Interface that posts requests to an inference pipeline for sentiment analysis.
+I used the Ubuntu Desktop App for this project.

 1. Cloning the Repository